ab4d/CadImporter/README.md

 The appliction is using [Ab3d.DXEngine](https://www.ab4d.com/DXEngine.aspx) for DirectX rendering and [Ab3d.PowerToys](https://www.ab4d.com/PowerToys.aspx) for 3D helper functions.

+Ab4d.OpenCascade library is currently in beta version.
+A future version will also support importing from IGES and BREP files.

 The CadImporter reads the hierarchy of the Parts (Compound or Solid).
 It can use instanced Shells that are defined by a list of Faces.
 Each face can be defined by many Edges.
 For each Edge it is possible to get the original curve with its parameters.
 For example, you can get a location and a radius for a Circle; for BSpline curve you can get control points (Poles), weights and knots.